 - Candidates must be doctorally-prepared registered nurses (must be an RN with a PhD).
 The PhD must have been received no more than five years prior to award application.

 - All applicants for the Martha Hill Early Career Investigator Award must be active members of the Council on Cardiovascular and Stroke Nursing at the time of award submission.
 The finalists must be available to attend the Cardiovascular Nursing Council Dinner at Scientific Sessions to accept the award.
-If you need to become an AHA/ASA Professional Member, you should do so by May 30 for your membership to be processed in time for the application submission deadline.
-Learn more about AHA Professional Membership(link opens in new window)(link opens in new window).
+If you need to become an AHA Professional Member, you should do so by May 30 for your member account to be processed in time for the application submission deadline.
+Learn more about becoming an AHA Professional Member.

 - Abstract must be submitted to one of the categories for presentation at the AHA's Scientific Sessions in which the Council on Cardiovascular and Stroke Nursing is the lead/primary sponsor.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
 View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).

 - An individual may not compete for similar early career investigator awards from the other American Heart Association scientific councils during the same scientific meeting.

 - Only one application and one manuscript per candidate will be considered.

 - The applicant must be the first and presenting author, although the manuscript may have co-authors.
 The presenting author of an accepted abstract must be registered for Scientific Sessions.
 Additional information about registration and fees may be found on the Scientific Sessions website.